Oleguer Presas: Personal life and politics

 As a direct result of the article, Oleguer lost his boot sponsorship with sports firm Kelme, and he subsequently signed for Diadora.
 He also became the subject of a strong public backlash among some elements in Spain, and was regularly heckled and booed in some of the country's football stadiums due to the article and his pro-Catalan independence stance.
 When asked about whether he felt that he should not have written the piece, he replied, "The consequences I suffer are nothing compared to what many people go through.
 What did sadden me, though, was that most people didn't actually read the piece.
 If people engaged in dialogue with intelligence and still disagreed, then fine, but they didn't".

-Oleguer later took Kelme to court, winning the case and being awarded €49.608 in compensation plus interests.
+Oleguer later took Kelme to court, winning the case and being awarded €49,608 in compensation plus legal interest and the remainder of his contract.
 The company appealed, however, managing to overturn the original ruling in January 2009.

 In 2010, Oleguer appeared at a protest in Amsterdam against the Dutch ban on squatting.
 His club Ajax had no problems with his presence, because he only participated in the peaceful sections of the protest.

-Oleguer was chosen as the eighty-third candidate on the CUP-Alternativa d'Esquerres list for the Barcelona electoral district in the 2012 Catalan Parliament elections, with the aim of closing the list alongside writer Julià de Jòdar and lawyer August Gil Matamala, who were placed eighty-fourth and eighty-fifth respectively.
+Oleguer was chosen as the eighty-third candidate on the CUP-Alternativa d'Esquerres list for the Barcelona constituency in the 2012 Catalan regional election, with the aim of closing the list alongside writer Julià de Jòdar and lawyer August Gil Matamala, who were placed eighty-fourth and eighty-fifth respectively.
 One example of this support was shown by the publication of the article "Ho volem tot" (We want it all).

-In 2015, Oleguer joined the list for Crida per Sabadell in the twenty-third position, the same number he wore during his time at Barcelona.
+In the 2015 Spanish local elections, Oleguer joined the list for Crida per Sabadell in the twenty-third position, the same number he wore during his time at Barcelona.
 On 23 March 2018, the book La història de John Carlos, written by Carlos himself and Dave Zirin and edited by Sembra Llibres, was published, for which he wrote the foreword.